sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkarayogasUtrabhAShyavivaraNam_dvitIyaH_bhAgaH.md

 [^12]: "The Vivaraṇakāra just relies on the bhāṣya for the explanation."

  If one practises saṃyama on the higher (nearby) stages without conquering the succeeding stages he will not gain saṃyama.
-Consequently there will be the defect of its not being obtained. "[tadalābhācca](#)"⁵ by the absence of saṃyama "[kutastatra](#)"
+Consequently there will be the defect of its not being obtained. "tadalābhācca[^830]"⁵ by the absence of saṃyama "kutastatra[^831]"

+[^830]: #

+[^831]: #

 6

 ," i.e., in the higher stage which is the object of saṃyama, "prajñālokaḥ" (how can there be the light of insight)?
 (This is so) because there is the absence of the cause.
 The light of a lamp cannot burn brightly when there is the absence of the union of oil and the wick. "jitottarabhūmikasya[^13]

+[^13]: "'The available reading is "

 ⁷

-[^13]: "'The available reading is "

 ”=in the case of a yogi who has conquered the later stage of (saṃyama on) the self, "nādhara. yuktaḥ[^14]

+[^14]: "The Vivaraṇakāra does not add anything to what the bhāṣya says."

 " (it is not correct to practise saṃyama on the lower stages). "kasmāt"? "tadarthasya tvät[^15]

-[^14]: "The Vivaraṇakāra does not add anything to what the bhāṣya says."

 [^15]: "The available reading is “tadarthasyānyata evāvagatatvāt” whereas the Vivaraṇakāra has “tadarthasyānyathaivāvagatatvāt"